 Planning a Green Funeral in Texas

-There is a growing interest from families in green or natural funeral options.
-Texas has a lot of rural areas, and traditionally, burial was a preferred option.
-Although there has been a shift to cremation in recent years, this demand has largely been dictated by the reduced cost of cremation and its availability.
+There is growing interest from families in green or natural funeral options.
+Texas has many rural areas, and traditionally, burial was a preferred option.
+Although there has been a shift to cremation in recent years, this demand has largely been dictated by its reduced cost and availability.

 As we all become more environmentally conscientious and climate change becomes a mainstream agenda and responsibility for us all, some families are looking towards natural or green burial as an alternative (and more affordable) option.